Select Language : English Japanese

 Governance

-Remaining Trustworthy and Mission-oriented.
+Remaining Trustworthy and Mission-oriented

+To achieve sustainable corporate growth and continuously contribute to realizing a sustainable future, we are committed to practicing efficient governance and solid compliance across the Group.
+In particular, the trend toward remote interactions has heightened the importance of ensuring information security as a social concern, and we have been actively preventing problems and providing countermeasures.
 We will remain faithful to our corporate mission, core beliefs, and policies in order to ensure each and every employee takes action with a sense of responsibility and strive to establish corporate governance and compliance systems throughout the Group to construct an efficient, legally compliant, and ethical management foundation.

 Up to the present and into the future, we will endeavor to realize solid governance and enhance corporate value as we continue to advance as a company that has earned the public’s trust.